bitcookies/winrar-keygen/README.md

 If you are using Windows 10 or 11, you can use the GUI application, which is built using .NET 8 WPF and Fluent Design (WPF UI) and supports both `x64` and `ARM 64` architectures.

-You can obtain the project from the [gui](https://github.com/bitcookies/winrar-keygen/tree/gui) branch and build the GUI application yourself.
+You can check out the project from the [gui](https://github.com/bitcookies/winrar-keygen/tree/gui) branch and build the GUI application yourself, or visit the [Release](https://github.com/bitcookies/winrar-keygen/releases/) page to download the pre-built version.

 For more detailed information, please refer to the [README](https://github.com/bitcookies/winrar-keygen/blob/gui/README.md) in that branch.

 ![GUI](assets/gui-light.png#gh-light-mode-only)